 It seems that a large reason for conflict between people results from them seeing themselves as a reflection of their society of choice.
 The thought processes that guide them are those of their society or even of a few other people around them who are, like themselves, part of a 'system', which, as a whole, has different motivations and history to the individual.

-It is essential that each person develops their self awareness and internal identity without any relation to the society or other individuals.
+It is essential that each person is empowered to develop their self awareness, selfhood and internal identity without direct relation to a society or other individuals.
 When perceived as autonomous this creates confidence that does not rely on putting other people down, on other people's opinion, or on the need to create a system to activate thoughts and dogmas.

 The experience of Art, of good art, can be an access point to a feeling of individuality within the environment that is empowering and is facilitated by love and fascination.
 Therefore good art, whether originating from a communal or a singular merit, will endow you with an infinite moment of wonder and intimacy positioned comfortably in a flux of your environment.

 When one experiences ONENESS with oneself one can experience true ONENESS with one's surroundings and society regardless of social signifiers..